 For decades, the Appalachian Development Highway System (ADHS), a 3,090-mile network of highways linking the Region to national Interstates, has generated economic development across Appalachia.
 ADHS’s 33 corridors provide access to regional and national markets, contributing to growth opportunities and improved access in Appalachia.

 Since its inception in 1965, the ADHS generally received specifically dedicated funding for its construction from Congress on a yearly basis.
 However, in 2012, the Moving Ahead for Progress in the 21st Century Act (MAP-21) and its successor, the Fixing America’s Surface Transportation (FAST) Act, no longer provided dedicated ADHS funds to States’ Departments of Transportation.
 States were then allowed to build and complete ADHS corridors at their own discretion per a larger more general federal allocation.
 As economic developers, ARC works directly with the Federal Highway Administration and state transportation authorities in an advisory role during this process.
 In 2020 for the first time in a number of years, specifically dedicated funding of $100 million was allocated to the U.S Department of Transportation for the purposes of constructing the ADHS.
 The funds were then distributed to the states based on their relative proportional share of remaining work that they have planned on the ADHS, based on the 2013 ADHS Completion Plan.

-As of FY 2019, 2,805.6 miles, or 90.8 percent, of the ADHS is under construction or open to traffic.
+As of Fiscal Year 2019, 2,805.6 miles, or 90.8 percent, of the ADHS is under construction or open to traffic.
 By 2040, 100% of eligible miles will be complete and open to traffic or, at least, partially complete.